 Take Your Healthy Diet On Vacation

-Too many consider going on vacation an opportunity to take a break from everything, including healthy eating.
+Too many consider vacation an opportunity to take a break from everything, including healthy eating.
 Think of vacation as a way to be introduced to new foods.
 Order an interesting vegetable dish in a restaurant and then pay attention to how the chef prepared the dish.

 Learn To Cook

 If you’re cooking, you’re not opening bags and boxes.
 Cooking involves scrubbing and peeling vegetables, preparing whole foods and paying attention to how things are cooked.
-If you’re ordering out every night, you’re far less likely to be eating the whole foods and natural fruits and vegetables that provide the base for our antioxidant intake.
+If you’re ordering out every night, you’re far less likely to eat the whole foods and natural fruits and vegetables that provide the base for our antioxidant intake.

 I hope you enjoyed that.